itiievskyi/Project-End-Python3/README.md

 # Project End Planner (Python3)

+### The program has two versions: for shell and Jupyter Notebook: read instructions get more info about how to use them

 ### What is this project about?
 It's about predicting the end date of the project based on some conditions:
 * You have a start date of your project